2ndSightLab/ai-cfn/README.md

 AI
 https://medium.com/cloud-security/artificial-intelligence-2e97415216c0

-Using Q To Deploy CloudFront and a TLS Certificate — First Attempt https://medium.com/cloud-security/using-q-to-deploy-cloudfront-and-a-tls-certificate-first-attempt-55acfb5601e3
+Using Q To Deploy CloudFront and a TLS Certificate — First Attempt: https://medium.com/cloud-security/using-q-to-deploy-cloudfront-and-a-tls-certificate-first-attempt-55acfb5601e3

 Using Q To Deploy CloudFront and a TLS Certificate — Second Attempt